xzfc/ndb.nim/readme.md

 Latest supported Nim version is 0.19.
 [Documentation]( https://xzfc.github.io/ndb.nim )

+Warning: work in progress, API is a subject of change.

 # Features

 * Binding ``?`` parameters is done with native SQlite [`sqlite3_bind_*`][sqlite3_bind] functions instead of stringifying and then escaping every parameter.